How to Use Claude AI for Beginners in 2026 (Free Guide)

 It’s also worth separating two things people regularly mix up: Memory carries facts about you — preferences, name, ongoing projects — between separate conversations.
 It doesn’t carry the specific reasoning chain or fine details of whatever you’ve been hashing out in today’s long chat.
 Memory and in‑chat context solve different problems, and assuming Memory will remember something buried deep in an hours‑long conversation is a common, avoidable mistake.

-Anthropic has shipped a partial fix for one piece of this: when a conversation gets close to the context limit, Claude can now automatically summarize earlier messages so the chat keeps going instead of cutting off, and your full history stays available for it to reference even after that summary happens.
-That solves running out of room — it doesn’t fully solve the attention-dilution problem above, since a summarized version of an earlier exchange still carries less detail than the original.
+When a conversation gets close to the context limit, Claude can now automatically summarize earlier messages so the chat keeps going instead of cutting off, and your full history stays available for it to reference even after that summary happens.
+That solves running out of room — it doesn’t fully solve the attention‑dilution problem above, since a summarized version of an earlier exchange still carries less detail than the original.
 Long chats are smoother than they used to be, but a focused new chat still beats one that’s sprawled across dozens of unrelated turns.

 🧭 Quick Self‑Check